Pylons/pyramid/docs/narr/traversal.rst

 uses :term:`traversal` against an object graph.
-In this analogy, we can map the ``cat`` program to the :mod:`repoze.bfg` concept of a :term:`view callable`: it is a program that can be run against some :term:`context`.
+In this analogy, we can map the ``cat`` program to the :mod:`repoze.bfg` concept of a :term:`view callable`: it is a program that can be run against some :term:`context` as the result of :term:`view lookup`.
 The file being operated on in this analogy is the :term:`context` object; the context is the "last node found" in a traversal.
 The directory structure is the object graph being traversed.
 The act of progressively changing directories to find the file as well as the handling of a ``cd`` error as a stop condition is analogous to :term:`traversal`.

 The object graph is traversed, beginning at a root object, represented by the root URL (``/``); if there are further path segments in the